Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 C) Joe is probably of race X
 ```

-This argument is not inductively forceful because it does not tell you the amont of race-X people in the population.
-If the population of people is 10000, and of those 10000 ony 10 people are of race-X, then the argument falls apart because Joe is probably not part of race-X.
+This argument is not inductively forceful because it does not tell you the amount of race-X people in the population.
+If the population of people is 10000, and of those 10000 only 10 people are of race-X, then the argument falls apart because Joe is probably not part of race-X.

 ***

-##Substantive (Or Informal) Fallacies
+## Substantive (Or Informal) Fallacies

 Substantive (Or informal) Fallacies are arguments that implicitly assume some general premise which can be seen to be false

 -

-###The Fallacy of Majority Belief
+### The Fallacy of Majority Belief

 Example of an argument with this fallacy in standard form: